 Plans for FPS2 are included in Appendix A. The plans show a 3.3 metre deep manhole that is primarily serviced by a 450mm diameter pipe that carries runoff from the local stormwater system into the Tweed River during frequent rainfall events (this outlet is protected by a flood gate).
 However, once the water level in the manhole exceeds an elevation of 3.315 mAHD (i.e., during more significant rainfall events) flow is diverted from the manhole via a 450mm pipe into a 2.5m x 2.8m storage tank (providing 21 m3/s of storage volume) which, in turn, drains by gravity into a separate sump/pit containing the pump.
-The pump is activated once the water level in the pit drops below 2.8 mAHD.
+The pump is activated once the water level in the pit exceeds 3.76mAHD and ceases to operate once the water level in the pit drops below 2.8 mAHD.
 The pump discharges into the Tweed River via a high level 300mm diameter pipe that is protected by a flood gate.

 No pump curve information is available for FPS2, but discussions with Council staff indicates that the capacity of this pump is considerably lower that the FPS1.
-For the purposes of this assessment, it was assumed that the capacity of FPS2 was equal to one third of the capacity of one of the FPS1 pumps (i.e., peak flow capacity of ~0.2 m3/s).
+For the purposes of this assessment, it was assumed that the capacity of FPS2 was equal to one third of the capacity of one of the FPS1 pumps (i.e., peak flow capacity of $\sim 0.2 \text{ m}^3/\text{s}$ ).